-Well, now that you’ve made the commitment, sent in your registration, and paid the fee, how do you get here?
-You can get here by car.
-You can fly or bring a boat into the marina.
+You can get to Bay View by car, or you can fly or bring a boat into the marina.
 There is even a bike trail into town!
-With all these options we think its best for you to decide what works best for you.
+With all these options, we think you should decide what works best for you.
 Take a look at the map and start making your plans.
 But remember, they’re YOUR plans and all registrants must secure their own travel arrangements.

-We know that plans change, life happens!
+We know that life happens and plans change!
 Please take careful note of the refund policy.
-Refund of deposit money will be paid out on the following schedule:
+Refunds will be paid out according to the following schedule:

 March 1 through June 1: 50% of all monies will be refunded.

-After June 1: NO refunds will be given unless an extreme emergency occurs.
+After June 1: No refund unless an extreme emergency occurs.